Can an old, English Court of Appeal case still hold sway over rulings made in Australian legal proceedings?

-Gibbs Wright Lawyers are experienced in acting for defamation cases we have a in depth understanding of alternative dispute resolution requirements contained under the uniform defamation laws and how to progress your matter through the Court system if the matter cannot be resolved.
+Gibbs Wright Litigation Lawyers are experienced in acting for defamation cases as well as an in-depth understanding of alternative dispute resolution requirements contained under the uniform defamation laws and how to progress your matter through the Court system if the matter cannot be resolved.

 Sim v Stretch 2 All ER 1237.

 Parmiter v Coupland (1840) 6M & W 105.

 Youssoupoff v Metro-Goldwyn-Mayer Pictures Ltd (1934) 50 TLR 581.

 Lamb v Cologno (1987) 164 CLR 1 al 8.